giongto35/ConfessionFilter/Crawler/README.md

-# Confession.Publisher
+# Confession.Crawler

-This module will post legal confessions on Confession's Page automatically
+This module will crawl confessions from Google drive and save them into database